Collaborating with git

 * 4ca41a7 Initial commit

-๐Ÿค” Your particular commit will have a different hash code, or SHA, than ccaf82c.
-Why might that be? ("The Three Objects" explains).
+๐ค Your particular commit will have a different hash code, or SHA, than ccaf82c

 Key Takeaways:

-• git diff --staged shows differences between index and HEAD.
+shows differences between index and HEAD.- Although

 Merging - without a merge conflict

-You've just made a mybranch branch, made it your current branch with git checkout, so that HEAD points to it, and committed a change to it.
+, so that HEAD points to it, and committed a change to it.

-Change help.html.
-You can change anything in help.html that you want (for example, you can change the menu in the same way you did with index.html).
-Since you're not changing the same file that you changed in mybranch, the change won't result in a merge conflict.
+.
+You can change anything in help.html that you want (for example, you can change the menu in the same way you did with index.html

 git branch # Which branch am I on?
 My current branch will have a star (*) next to it.